Communist Party of India (Marxist–Leninist) People's War: History

 The party was founded in Andhra Pradesh in 1980, by Kondapalli Seetharamaiah and Dr. Kolluri Chiranjeevi.
 It emerged from a re-articulation of Naxalite activists in the Telangana region.
 The party had its roots in the Andhra Committee, that had broken away from the Central Organising Committee, Communist Party of India (Marxist–Leninist) in 1976.
 The new party was formed by the merger with the Kothandaraman grouping in Tamil Nadu.
 The new party resolved to continue armed struggle whilst engaging in mass movements.
 The party renounced participation in electoral politics.
 It upheld the legacy of Charu Majumdar.
 The party analysed Indian society as semi-feudal and semi-colonial.
-The party was initially largely confined to the Telangana region, but later expanded to other areas of Andhra Pradesh as well as Maharashtra, Madhya Pradesh, and Orissa.
+The party was initially largely confined to the Telangana region, but later expanded to other areas of Andhra Pradesh as well as Maharashtra, Madhya Pradesh, and Odisha.

 Recent history

-In August 1998 CPI (ML) Party Unity, based in Jehenabad, Bihar, merged with CPI (ML) PW.
+In August 1998 CPI (ML) Party Unity, based in Jahanabad, Bihar, merged with CPI (ML) PW.
 CPI (ML) Party Unity had been based in Bihar, and after the merger CPI (ML) PW expanded its geographic scope of operations significantly.
 It began establishing state committees in states like Kerala, Haryana and Punjab.

-In October 2002 CPI (ML) PW issued a declaration containing death threats against the Chief Minister of three Indian states; Buddhadeb Bhattacharjee, Chandrababu Naidu and Babulal Marandi.
+In October 2002 CPI (ML) PW issued a declaration containing death threats against the Chief Ministers of three Indian states; Buddhadeb Bhattacharjee, Chandrababu Naidu and Babulal Marandi.
 Exactly a year later, the organization conducted an assassination attempt against Chandrababu Naidu.

 On 21 September 2004 CPI (ML) PW merged with the Maoist Communist Centre of India to form the Communist Party of India (Maoist).

-In November 2004 a mass rally of some 150,000 people was held in Hyderabad in support of CPI (ML) PW (the merger into CPI (Maoist) had not yet been made public at this point).
+In November 2004, a mass rally of some 150,000 people was held in Hyderabad in support of the CPI (ML) PW (the merger into CPI (Maoist) had not yet been made public at this point).